ielab/SLAT-RsLLM/README.md

-# SIGIR-2024-SLAT-ResLLM
+# SLAT-ResLLM
-Code Repo for SIGIR-2024-SLAT-ResLLM
+Code Repo for SLAT-ResLLM

 ### Enviroment Setup
 1. Use Conda enviroment with python=3.10